Archana-Patukuri/ShowRoom3D_Desktop/Readme.txt

-This github folder is for "ShowRoom3D" project of VisCommerce
+This github folder is for "Ergonomic Room Designer 3D" project of VisCommerce